 - Be interested in providing temporary care for children.

 - Have an interest in working with the types of children we serve.

 - Be a responsible, mature, healthy adult at least 25 years of age.

-- Couples must be legally married for at least two years.
+- If newly married, must be married for at least two years.

 - Must have a high school diploma or GED.

 - Be in good physical and mental health.

 - Have dependable transportation, driver’s license and auto liability insurance.